 Frequently Asked Questions

-What is the difference between Orientation and Welcome Week?
+What is the difference between PittStart and Orientation?

 What is AlcoholEdu & Haven?

-As part of our comprehensive alcohol prevention program, the University of Pittsburgh requires each new member of the community to complete AlcoholEdu & Haven – an online, non-opinionated, science-based course taken by hundreds of thousands of students each year.
-If you are a transfer student who has completed these modules at a previous institution, please pay close attention to the transfer instructions.
+As part of our comprehensive alcohol prevention program, the University of Pittsburgh requires each new member of the community to complete AlcoholEdu for College – an online, non-opinionated, science-based course taken by hundreds of thousands of students each year.
+Whether you drink or not, AlcoholEdu will empower you to make well-informed decisions about alcohol and help you better cope with the drinking behavior of your peers.
 Go here for more information about AlcoholEdu.

-Where can I go if I need help?
+Where can I go if I need help during orientation?